 Jim Urbina, Tom Doak’s longest serving associate at Renaissance Golf Design, completed a restoration project on the course alongside greenkeeper C.J.
 Penrose in 2017, removing obtrusive trees, repositioning tee boxes, rebuilding eroded bunkers and enlarging putting surfaces to their original green size.
-If anything, this little links jewel located thirty miles out to sea on Nantucket Island now shines as brightly as the Sankaty Head Light.
+If anything, this little links-like jewel located thirty miles out to sea on Nantucket Island now shines as brightly as the Sankaty Head Lighthouse.

 Must emphatically disagree with the second review.
 I have played here three times, and it’s certainly not boring or monotonous.
 That’s not how I would describe heaven on earth.
 And usually hitting it down the middle is good strategy in the game of golf.
 I agree there is no let up, but the course is fair, and even if you’re in the tall grass you can usually find and advance the ball just fine.
 If you’re bored playing this gem, I’m afraid you will experience much boredom regardless of where you are.
 (The clam chowder is amazing too btw.)